How To Fix Cumulative Layout Shift (CLS) Issue in WordPress

 Apply correct image and div sizing

 Use size attributes on images.
-Wp Rocket offers a feature to add missing size attributes.
+Perfmatters offers a feature to add missing size attributes.
 Test wisely:

 Use min-height, min-width, or CSS aspect-ratio to reserve space for an element, especially for ads(Adsense) blocks.